cofcool/cofcool.github.io/README.md

-www.CofCool.net
+# README

-Computer is so Cool!
+This is my Blog, welcome you!

-This is my WebPage, welcome you!
+The theme is forked from [jekyll-bootstrap](https://github.com/plusjade/jekyll-bootstrap).